fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 ## Prerequisites

-* **Kubernetes Clusters**: At least two Kubernetes clusters which are part of the same metropolitan area network with a maximum network latency of 10ms between them
+* **Kubernetes Clusters**: At least two Kubernetes clusters which are part of the same metropolitan area network with a maximum network latency of 10ms between them.
-* **Version**: A single Portworx cluster of v2.1 or later installed on across Kubernetes clusters and Stork v2.2.4 or later on both clusters
+* **Version**: A single Portworx cluster of v2.1 or later installed on across Kubernetes clusters and Stork v2.2.4 or later on both clusters.
-* **Network Connectivity**: Ports 9001 to 9020 open between the two Kubernetes clusters
+* **Network Connectivity**: Ports 9001 to 9020 open between the two Kubernetes clusters.
-* **External Kvdb**: A kvdb like etcd or consul setup outside of the Kubernetes clusters
+* **External Kvdb**: A kvdb like etcd or consul setup outside of the Kubernetes clusters.
-* **License**: A DR enabled {{< pxEnterprise >}} license on both the source and destination clusters to use this feature
+* **License**: A DR enabled {{< pxEnterprise >}} license on both the source and destination clusters to use this feature.

+{{<info>}}
+**NOTE**: Additional steps are required when installing on a Tanzu cluster.
+Check below for details {{</info>}}

 ## Installing Portworx

 In this mode of operation, a single Portworx cluster will stretch across multiple Kubernetes clusters.

 ### New Installation

 To install Portworx on each of the Kubernetes clusters, you will need to generate a separate Portworx Kubernetes manifest file for each of them using the Portworx spec generator in [PX-Central](https://central.portworx.com).

-While generating the spec file for each Kubernetes cluster, make sure you provide the same values for the following arguments:
+While generating the spec file for each Kubernetes cluster, make sure you provide the same values for the following
+arguments:

 * **Cluster ID** (Portworx install argument: `-c`)
 * **Kvdb Endpoints**  (Portworx install argument: `-k`)

 Specifying the same **ClusterID** and **Kvdb Endpoints** in each Kubernetes manifest file ensures that a single Portworx cluster will stretch across multiple Kubernetes clusters.

 ### Existing Installation

 If you already have an existing Kubernetes cluster, you can add another Kubernetes cluster and let its nodes join the same Portworx cluster.

 To achieve this, make sure you provide the following arguments same as your existing cluster:

 * **Cluster ID** (Portworx install argument: `-c`)
 * **Kvdb Endpoints**  (Portworx install argument: `-k`)

 Specifying the same **ClusterID** and **Kvdb Endpoints** as your existing cluster ensures that a single Portworx cluster will stretch across multiple Kubernetes clusters.

 If your Kubernetes clusters have exactly the same configuration, you can use the URL specified by the `portworx.com/install-source` annotation on the existing Portworx DaemonSet to fetch the spec for your new cluster:

 ```text
 apiVersion: apps/v1